NeuroCoderZ/holograms.media/audit_report.md

 ---
 **Overall Audit Conclusion:**
 The project has a foundational structure with many components existing as per the `ULTIMATE_ROAD_TO_MVP_JUNE_9.md`.
-However, critical gaps (missing schemas, a core bot module), pending external verifications (LLM keys), and the need for extensive integration, review, and testing across almost all sections indicate that the MVP is **not currently complete** and the **June 9th timeline is highly optimistic / at severe risk.**
+However, critical gaps (missing schemas, a core agent module), pending external verifications (LLM keys), and the need for extensive integration, review, and testing across almost all sections indicate that the MVP is **not currently complete** and the **June 9th timeline is highly optimistic / at severe risk.**

 **Priority Actions Recommended:**
 1.  **Address Blockers:**